juliajoo/docs/api.md

   dimensions ([See Property Types](#property-types))
   * a list of dimensions
   * a 2-dimension list of values, starting with a [UNIX TIMESTAMP](https://www.unixtimestamp.com/) and followed by the value of each dimension.
-All vaues MUST be numbers.
+All values MUST be numbers.

 ```json
 [